Assumption Transactions in Texas

 (4) take title by means of a stand-alone assumption deed with a vendor’s lien (but without a deed of trust to secure assumption in favor of seller); or

-(5) take title by means of an assumption deed with vendor’s lien secured by a deed of trust to secure assumption in favor of the seller and supported by an assumption agreement along with a special power of attorney (to enable the buyer to communicate with the lender).
+(5) take title by means of an assumption deed with vendor’s lien secured by a deed of trust to secure assumption supported by an assumption agreement along with a special power of attorney (to enable the buyer to communicate with the lender).

 The guidance of an attorney experienced in this area should always be obtained in preparing documents, since it can be easy to mix or confuse assumption language with language relating to “subject to.”